SENIORWOOFER/JavaScript-Game/README.md

 ## Overview

 This Pokémon-style JavaScript game is a fun and interactive adventure inspired by the classic Pokémon games.
-Players embark on a journey to become the ultimate Pokémon trainer, capturing and battling Pokémon to become the champion of the region.
+Players embark on a journey to become the ultimate trainer, capturing and battling arbitrary Pokémon-like creatures.

 ## Features